devsecopsbiz/cookbook/README.md

         ![](img/SmartHotelRepoWaitToFinish.png)

-    3. Select *Import repository* again, now filling with     `https://github.com/devsecopsbiz/owasp-zap-vsts-extension.git` and press *Import*.
+    3. Select *Import repository* again, now filling with     `https://github.com/devsecopsbiz/owasp-zap-vsts-extension` and press *Import*.

         ![](img/OWASP-Repo-import.png)

-    4. You should now see the complete list of repositories available has shown in the following image:
+    4. You should now see the complete list of repositories available, has shown in the following image:

         ![](img/AllReposImported.png)